w3c/market-data-odrl-profile/NewTerms.md

 To manage policies through their life-cycle, we need to track their status:

 <br>**md:Draft**

 Work in progress or for review or approval.

 <br>**md:Cancelled**

 Abandoned, never published.

 <br>**md:Published**

 Live, operative (subject to effective dates), available for new users.

 <br>**md:Obsolete**

 Operative (subject to effective dates) for existing use/users, not available for new use/users.

 <br>**md:EOL**

 End Of Life, removed, no longer valid, unusable.

-## Constraints: predicates that test the state of the world
-**md:recipient**

-_Domain: odrl:Rule_

-_Range: odrl:Party_

-A party with access to the asset

-Frequently used to indicate whether the party is internal or external (i.e. a third party) to the assignee

-Can be qualified by the role constraint.

-<br>**md:role**

-_Domain: odrl:Party_

-_Range: md:Role_

-The role a party plays in respect of the asset.

-Parties can play multiple roles.

 <br>